cuttlefishh/python-for-data-analysis/assignments/assignment2.md

-### Assignment 2 - Bash, Conda, IPython, and Jupyter
+### Assignment 2 - Conda, IPython, and Jupyter

-Work through these tasks.
-For section A, copy the commands you executed for this section and their output.
-For sections B and C, you don't need to turn in any commands or code; just provide your answers to the questions.
-Turn in a single text file of your answers.
+Work through these tasks. *How to provided your answer is specificed in italics.* Turn in a single text file of your answers.
 Please name your file `2_first_last.txt` or `2_first_last.md` (substitute your first and last name).

 Note: This assignment assumes you have already installed [Miniconda 3](https://conda.io/miniconda.html) (Miniconda for Python 3) and created an environment called `python3` (we did this in Lesson 4).
 If you installed Miniconda 2 (Miniconda for Python 2), you should probably delete it and install Miniconda 3.
 Miniconda 3 will still let you create environments using Python 2 if you need to.

 #### A. Working with Conda

+*Copy your terminal commands and output as your answers.*

 1. Make a conda environment called `python2` that's identical to your `python3` environment except it uses Python 2.
 2. Practice activating and deactivating conda environments.